 512GB Price: $85

-If you are looking for a more affordable microSD card, consider the Samsung EVO Select.
+If you want a more affordable microSD card, consider the Samsung EVO Select.
 It comes in 64GB, 128GB, 256GB, and 512GB options.
 This card provides a great experience in terms of extra storage space for your Steam Deck.

 The Samsung EVO Select will allow you to do more: load and download games at lightning-fast speeds.
 It is designed to resist water, magnets, high temperatures, and more.
 It is also durable and compatible with other gadgets.

-The higher space models have the exact same read and write speeds as the Pro Plus models above.
+The higher space models have the same read and write speeds as the Pro Plus models above.
 Therefore, I recommend a 512 GB option.
-If you are going small on the EVO Select, be aware that you will lower your read and write speeds.
+If you are going small on the EVO Select, know that you will lower your read and write speeds.